docarray/docarray/docs/user_guide/storing/index_hnswlib.md

     In HnswLibDocIndex  `space='cosine'` refers to cosine distance, not to cosine similarity, as it does for the other backends.

 You can find more details on the parameters [here](https://github.com/nmslib/hnswlib/blob/master/ALGO_PARAMS.md).

+### Database location

+For `HnswDocumentIndex` you need to specify a `work_dir` where the data will be stored; for other backends you usually specify a `host` and a `port` instead.

+In addition to a host and a port, most backends can also take an `index_name`, `table_name`, `collection_name` or similar.
+This specifies the name of the index/table/collection that will be created in the database.
+You don't have to specify this though: By default, this name will be taken from the name of the Document type that you use as schema.
+For example, for `WeaviateDocumentIndex[MyDoc](...)` the data will be stored in a Weaviate Class of name `MyDoc`.

+In any case, if the location does not yet contain any data, we start from a blank slate.
+If the location already contains data from a previous session, it will be accessible through the Document Index.